daodu-tobi/HR-Performance-Analysis--EXCEL/README.md

 - Insight
   - 6,250 employees had high performance with respect to KPIs grade value more than 80

-  - The number of high performing employees was highest bewteen the ages of 31-40,with 2,048 males and 981 females
+  - The number of high performing employees was highest bewteen the ages of 31-40, with 2,048 males and 981 females

   - Employees between the ages of 21-30 had 1474 males and 632 females with high performance